wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Join us
       subtitle: ''
       text: |
-        The LENS Lab welcomes applications from motivated postdoctoral researchers, graduate students, and research assistants interested in semiconductor optoelectronic devices for energy and light technologies.
+        The LENS Laboratory welcomes applications from motivated postdoctoral researchers, graduate students, and research

-        Interested candidates are welcome to contact Junke Wang with a CV and a brief description of research interests.
+        associates with backgrounds in materials science, physics, chemistry, electrical engineering, or optoelectronics.

+        We are building a group around the shared challenge of making multilayer semiconductor devices that are efficient, stable, and scalable — and we are looking for researchers who want to contribute to that mission at any level.

+        All positions are fully funded.
+We support international conference travel and visiting scholarships at partner institutions.

         [See open positions →](/opportunities/)
     design: